-I believe that the purpose of architecture is to envision a sustainable future.
+I believe that the purpose of architecture is to contribute to a sustainable future.
 Ironically, sometimes looking to our past is the most important things we can do to build this future.
-This is part of the reason why I work to save old buildings, improve them, even move them out of harms way.
-I have helped adapt houses into office buildings an meeting houses, and have made small and large changes to a large range of commercial buildings.
-I have worked on multi-million dollar projects and have spent 15 minutes giving some people advice that changed their thinking.
-Its all worthwhile work..
-My life’s work has been focused on providing design services that aim to make the city more livable, protect the countryside and encourage a transportation system that does both.
+This is part of the reason why I work to save old buildings, improve them, and maybe even move them to a new location.
+I have helped adapt houses into office buildings and meeting houses, and guided small and large changes to a wide variety of commercial structures.
+I have worked on multi-million dollar projects; other times, I spent 15 minutes giving advice that redirected and focused the owners’ thinking.
+It is all necessary and worthwhile work.